Bremen, Georgia: Culture

 Bremen is the home of Hugh McGraw, a noted scholar of American hymnody and the foremost expert in and promoter of the Sacred Harp tradition of shape note singing.
-The Sacred Harp Publishing Company, which McGraw led from 1958–2002, is located in nearby Carrollton.
+The Sacred Harp Publishing Company, which McGraw led from 1958 to 2002, is located in nearby Carrollton.
 Holly Springs Primitive Baptist Church, which holds an annual two-day Sacred Harp singing convention in June and an-all day singing in November, is located in Bremen.
 The Church at Chapelhill meets at Mill Town Music Hall on Sunday at 11am.

 Early inhabitants

 Prior to the early 18th century, Bremen and most of Georgia were home to American Indians belonging to a southeastern alliance known as the Creek Confederacy.
 The present day Creek Nation, also known as the Muskogee, were the major tribe in that alliance.
 According to Creek traditions, the Creek Confederacy migrated to the southeastern United States from the Southwest.
 The confederacy was probably formed as a defense against other large groups to the north.
 The name "Creek" came from the shortening of "Ocheese Creek" Indians, a name given by the English to the native people living along the Ocheese Creek (or Ocmulgee River).
 In time, the name was applied to all groups of the Creek Confederacy.